Mshl2299/Ast-Emmental/README.md

 *Note: The asteroid hitboxes are squares, so watch out for the corners!*

 Feedback and suggestions are very welcome!
 Please head over to the **Discussions** tab if you have something you want to share.
+If I have time, I will try to update the game.

 ## How to Play :video_game:
 Head over to this link: \